oduameh/Hyper-docs/Secret management.md

 **Date**: 2021-06-02

-**NOTE**: this document is a draft and is not implemented yet.
-Statement in this document might be changed in the future.
+**NOTE**: This document describes a draft design that may change.

 ## Introduction

-Secrets are sensitive data that should be stored securely.
-There are following types of the secrets in the Identus Platform:
+Secrets are sensitive data that must be stored securely.
+The Identus platform manages the following secret types:

-- seed: a secret used to derive cryptographic keys
+- Seed.
+Used to derive cryptographic keys.
-- private key: a secret used to sign data
+- Private key.
+Used to sign data.
-- any other entities that contain sensitive data (for instance, `credential-definition` and the `link-secret` used by the AnonCreds)
+- Other sensitive entities, such as `credential-definition` and the `link-secret` used by AnonCreds.

-**NOTE**: public keys are not considered as secrets and can be stored in the same of other storage depending on the needs
+**NOTE**: Public keys are not considered secrets and can be stored separately when needed.

-The Identus Platform provides a secure storage for secrets.
-Hashicorp Vault is used as a secret storage service and provides a REST API, Web UI and command client to interact with the service.
+The Identus platform relies on HashiCorp Vault for secret storage.
+Vault exposes a REST API, web UI, and command-line client that operators can use to manage data.

-**NOTE:** The Identus Platform uses a single Vault instance for all tenants per environment.
-Logical data separation is achieved by using Vault namespaces and policies applied to the tenant.
+**NOTE:** Identus uses a single Vault instance per environment.
+Vault namespaces and policies enforce logical data separation for each tenant.

 ## Terminology